Contents

 - Extends control to an on-premise router

-(A) + Source: The + Source icon allows users to add new sources to the Source panel.
+(A) + Source: The + Source icon allows users to add new input sources to the Source panel.

 (B) Source: Added source block.